AdonayTeshome/CC-documentation/README.md

 This repo will give access to the core documentation for the Credit Commons Protocol project, to be implemented as a Gitlab Pages site.

+This ReadMe is what we have at present.

 ## The Credit Commons Protocol

 A protocol designed to allow accounting contexts of all kinds to be connected via a minimal protocol (each context remaining sovereign).